Medically reviewed by Drugs.com. Last updated on Jan 13, 2019.

 Misoprostol is FDA approved for the medical termination of pregnancy of ≤70 days in conjunction with mifepristone.

 Because misoprostol may induce or augment uterine contractions, it has been used off-label as a cervical-ripening agent for induction of labor.
-Misoprostol should not be used for this purpose during the third trimester in women who have had a prior cesarean delivery or major uterine surgery because the risk of uterine rupture is increased (ACOG 107 2009; ACOG 115 2010).
-It has also been used for the treatment of incomplete or missed abortion (ACOG 427 2009), early pregnancy loss (ACOG 150 2015), or severe postpartum hemorrhage (ACOG 76 2006; FIGO 2012a; FIGO 2012b).
+Misoprostol should not be used for this purpose during the third trimester in conditions where a spontaneous labor and vaginal delivery would be contraindicated, including women who have had a prior cesarean delivery or major uterine surgery (because the risk of uterine rupture is increased) (ACOG 107 2009; ACOG 205 2019).
+It has also been used for the treatment of incomplete or missed abortion (ACOG 427 2009), early pregnancy loss (ACOG 200 2018), or severe postpartum hemorrhage (ACOG 183 2017; FIGO 2012a; FIGO 2012b).
 Some guidelines recommend misoprostol for postpartum hemorrhage only secondary to oxytocin in situations where oxytocin is not available (Leduc 2000; FIGO 2012a; FIGO 2012b).
 Various routes of administration have been used for postpartum hemorrhage.
 Sublingual administration has the most rapid onset, the oral route produces the most pronounced initial increase in tonus, and rectal and vaginal routes exhibit longer durations of action as compared to oral and sublingual routes (Leduc 2009).
 Adverse events associated with off-label obstetric uses include uterine tachysystole (may impair placental blood flow), uterine rupture, amniotic fluid embolism, or adverse fetal heart changes.
+Chills, fever, and/or shivering are commonly associated with use of sublingual misoprostol when used for postpartum hemorrhage; incidence of side effects may be dose related (FIGO 2012b).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience nausea or abdominal cramps.
 Have patient report immediately to prescriber severe abdominal pain or severe diarrhea (HCAHPS).